-Nothing in Aubry’s (Caitlin Gerard) life is as important or as enticing as drugs.
+Nothing in Aubry’s (Caitlin Gerard) life in American Crime Episode 5 is as important or as enticing as drugs.
 Not even love.
 And, she’ll put her life and Carter (Elvis Nolasko) at great risk to get her fix.
 What are Aubry and Carter running from in Episode 5 of American Crime?
 Drug addiction isn’t the real culprit.
 We could say she’s an addict and Carter’s an enabler.
 But, that’s not enough.
 What are the forces that drive them so hard that neither can stop?

-It’s terror of loss – for both Aubry and Carter.
-Yet, we don’t know yet what created this fear.
+Aubry and Carter are running from terror of loss – both of them.
+But we don’t know yet what created this fear.
 Both of their pasts are still a mystery.
 That leaves me, as a psychoanalyst, to make some educated guesses.
 Particularly about Aubry, since she’s at the center of this episode, with Carter being drawn along into her fantasies of love and escape.

-The looming question still is – who is her dad?
-She calls him Michael when she’s with him, “my dad” – when she speaks about him to Carter.
+The looming question still is – who is Aubry’s dad?
+She calls him Michael when she’s with him and “my dad” – when she speaks about him to Carter.
 Is he a foster dad?
 A relative?
 Or – is he actually her dad who remarried after (a guess) the death of her mom?
 Is he trying to push a new stepmom and brother on her without letting her experience her feelings of loss?
-Mostly, we have questions.
+Mostly, we have just questions.

 What we do know is this.
 Aubry can’t stop drugs.
 She hates being sober.
 If she’s sober, she has to feel things or know things she’s trying to forget.
 What makes her happy – in only fleeting moments – is remembering how she met Carter, the fantasy of how they found each other (or he found her).
 In her desperation, he’s like a drug, too.
 She has to keep him alive, and with her, to keep that feeling.
 Yet, she can’t, really.
 Other fears and feelings intrude.